If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 Just like if you were trying to decide if you should play a game to help learn about a topic, person or event, you have to be careful with the role-playing.

-Role-playing also needs to have some parameters so students have a specific task to accomplish.
-For example, in our Canadian Puzzle reading passages, there are several groups of people who lived in Canada before confederation.
+Role-playing also needs parameters so students have a specific task to accomplish.
+For example, in our resource The Canadian Puzzle: Explore Canada’s Diversity Prior to Confederation reading passages, there are several groups of people who lived in Canada before confederation.
 Students were put into small groups and assigned one passage.
-Their job was to act out/talk about/teach the class about the contributions from the group of people.
+Their job was to teach the class about the contributions of the group of people.

 By having a specific task, students were less likely to make up random information or fall into stereotypes.
 As a teacher, my role was to preview the presentation before it was shown to the class.
 This way I could redirect any misinformation or recommend emphasizing certain contributions that would be considered more important than others.

-You can find all these reading passages, the complete lesson and several other activities in our store under The Canadian Puzzle: Explore Canada’s Diversity Prior to Confederation.
-The students love the role-playing activities and the teachers we’ve talked to who’ve used it feel like it saved them a ton of time finding reading material at the Grade Four/Grade Five reading level.
+Find The Canadian Puzzle: Explore Canada’s Diversity Prior to Confederation in our TpT Store ($USD) and BN Shop ($CAN).
+The students love the activities and the teachers we’ve talked to who’ve used it feel like it saved them a ton of time finding reading material at the grade four or five level.

 Present Both Sides